idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

 numbers form a finite set of ``n`` elements, we can treat ``Fin n`` as the set of integers greater than or equal to zero and less than ``n``.

-For example, the following function which looks up an element in a ``Vect``, by a bounded index given as a ``Fin n``, is defined in the
+For example, the following function, which looks up an element in a ``Vect``, by a bounded index given as a ``Fin n``, is defined in the
 prelude: